starcoinorg/starcoin-org-v4/src/content/post/we-are-hiring-join-us-as-a-blockchain-rust-developer.md

 ---
 title: "We are hiring!
 Join us as a Blockchain Rust Developer"
+meta_description: "Join Starcoin as a Blockchain Rust Developer and contribute to cutting-edge blockchain technology innovations."
 date: 2023-02-25
 summary: "Are you looking for an opportunity to unleash your potential and be part of a revolutionary industry?
 Westar Labs, which incubating the..."
 author: "Starcoin"